 Create Distinct Room Personalities With Lighting and Scale

-Lighting and scale are your tools for shaping distinct bathroom personalities; use them to cue mood, function, and flow.
-You’ll form contrasts that guide perception, create zones, and communicate journal-worthy cohesion.
-Embrace lighting contrast to highlight features, while scale variation prevents monotony and adds drama.
+Lighting and scale are your tools for shaping distinct bathroom personalities.
+Use them to cue mood, function, and flow.
+You will form contrasts that guide perception, create zones, and communicate journal-worthy cohesion.
+Embrace lighting contrast to highlight features, like shining a spotlight on your best work.
+While scale variation prevents monotony and adds drama, because no one wants a boring bathroom, right?

 - Define zones with brighter task lighting and softer ambient glow to sculpt mood.